omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 ~~~~~~~~~~~~~~~~

 The :guilabel:`Find/Inspect Objects` dialog allows you to search the simulation for objects that meet certain criteria.
 The criteria can be the object name, class name, the value of a field of the object, or a combination of those.
-The
+Class
+names must be fully qualified (i.e. they should contain the namespace(s) they are in), regardless of the related setting
-results are presented in a table that can be sorted by columns, and items in the table can be double-clicked to inspect
+in the :guilabel:`Preferences dialog`.
+The results are presented in a table that can be sorted by columns, and items in
-them.
+the table can be double-clicked to inspect them.

 Some possible use cases: